-In certain jurisdictions, companies operating in certain industries, such as healthcare, real estate or mining, should be mindful that they may be required, either by the regulatory authority or simply to meet market expectation, to provide enhanced prospectus disclosure.
+In certain jurisdictions, biopharma and healthtech companies should be mindful that they may be required, either by the regulatory authority or simply to meet market expectation, to provide enhanced prospectus disclosure.
 Additional disclosure may therefore be required in respect of some or all of the following:

-- Information on strategic objectives. - Operating licenses. - Manufacturing and inventory control policies. - Collective expertise, experience of key technical staff and the extent to which the business is dependent on key individuals. - Employees engaged in quality control. - Collaborative development and research agreements. - New technology substitution and systems failures. - Product and technology commercialization delays. - Current and expected market competitors.
+- Information on strategic objectives. - Operating licenses. - Details of any operations in laboratory research and development. - Manufacturing and inventory control policies. - Collective expertise, experience of key technical staff and the extent to which the business is dependent on key individuals. - Employees engaged in quality control. - Collaborative development and research agreements. - Reimbursements by public healthcare systems or private insurers. - New technology substitution and systems failures.

-- Any dependence on a limited number of customers or suppliers. - Any assets necessary for production that it does not own. - Compliance with all applicable laws (particularly privacy and data protection laws).
-Claims, litigation or material adverse findings in investigations in respect of product liability, personal injury and/or wrongful death.
+- Product and technology commercialization delays. - Current and expected market competitors. - Any dependence on a limited number of customers or suppliers. - Any assets necessary for production that it does not - Compliance with all applicable laws (particularly privacy and data protection laws). - Claims, litigation or material adverse findings in investigations in respect of product liability, personal injury and/or wrongful death resulting from usage of pharmaceutical products.